Children like Sara Sharif deserve to be seen, heard and believed

 The repeated nature of these recommendations underscores the systemic inertia that plagues child safeguarding.
 It’s not that we don’t know what needs to be done – it’s that we fail to implement these changes at scale and with urgency.

 The tragic thread running through these cases is the consistent failure to centre children’s voices in safeguarding processes.
-Had Sara Sharif’s voice been truly heard, professionals might have acted on her visible distress, school absences, and injuries with greater urgency.
+Had Sara’s voice been truly heard, professionals might have acted on her visible distress, school absences, and injuries with greater urgency.

 Practitioners must also be equipped to exercise “professional curiosity” (a much-used term in most safeguarding key findings and recommendations), challenge family narratives, and recognise disguised compliance.
 However, this is nearly impossible when social workers face unmanageable workloads and systemic instability.